ryoqun/rubinius/web/_posts/2013-03-07-profiling-jitted-code-with-oprofile.markdown

 This is constrasted to measuing-based profiling.
 Ruby's built-in profiler belongs to it.
 And you should be the way-too-much overhead. ;)

 OProfile works as a Linux kernel module.
 So, it's only supported for Linux.
 Basically, it can report how many individual profiled items are sampled compared to the overall total samples.
 It doesn't measure elapsed time.
-It's much like more detailed top command's indivisual processes' CPU usage.
+It's much like top command's indivisual processes' CPU usage with far greater flexibility.
 The actual profiled items can be any of C libraries, C functions, C source code lines, or machine instructions.

 So, OProfile can't usually profile Ruby code because it works on machine instruction level.
-But it can JIT-ted code because Rubinius compiles Ruby code very down into the machine instructions by definition.
+From OProfile, it can't tell which Ruby source code line Rubinius currently executing from the machine instrucitons.
+However, it can profile JIT-ted Ruby code because Rubinius compiles Ruby code very down into the machine instructions by definition.

-Sadly, Ubuntu's OProfile and LLVM has bugs relating to this feature.
+Sadly, Ubuntu's OProfile and LLVM have bugs relating to this feature.
 Apparently, there is no one using this.
 In a say, we are really on the cutting edge. ;)

 Anyway, we must overcome it.
 But how?
 You have options. :)